alvinj/ScalaCasbahConnections/README.md

 This is a project to help me test Casbah connections and connection pools with MongoDB and Scala.
 It's configured as an SBT project.

+I was having a problem where Casbah appeared to be leaking connections, as shown with this command from the command line:

+    sudo lsof | grep mongod | grep TCP

+However, the latest code fixed that problem, and now only one connection is used at a time.

 Information
 -----------